unionai-oss/pandera/docs/source/schema_models.rst

 Note that mixtures of ``DataFrame`` schemas and built-in types will ignore checking built-in types with pandera.
-Pydantic should be used to check any built-in types.
+Pydantic should be used to check and/or coerce any built-in types.

 .. testcode:: union_dataframe_built_in_types